 JAMESTOWN CITY COUNCIL SPECIAL MEETING,

-JAMESTOWN CITY COUNCIL SPECIAL MEETING, JUNE 27, 2023 UNOFFICIAL MINUTES City Hall, 102 3rd Ave SE, Jamestown, ND 58401 The special meeting of the City Council was called to order by Mayor Heinrich at 4:00 P.M.
+JAMESTOWN CITY COUNCIL SPECIAL MEETING, JULY 18, 2023 UNOFFICIAL MINUTES City Hall, 102 3rd Ave SE, Jamestown, ND 58401 The special meeting of the City Council was called to order by Mayor Heinrich at 1:00 P.M.
 The Pledge of Allegiance to the flag was recited.
-Roll Call showed the following members present: Mayor Heinrich, Council Members Buchanan, Kamlitz, Schloegel, Steele, Assistant City Attorney Geroux, Deputy Auditor Sveum, and City Administrator Hellekson.
-Council Member Steele moved a resolution to reject the bid submitted by Nuhn Industries for the Biosolid Field Tank and Injector for the Sewer Department.
-Seconded by Council Member Schloegel.
-Roll Call No. 1: 5 ayes, 0 nays, 0 absent.
+Roll Call showed the following members present: Mayor Heinrich, Council Members Buchanan, Kamlitz, Steele, City Attorney Ryan, and City Administrator Hellekson.
+Absent: Schloegel.
+Council Member Steele moved a resolution to approve the agreement for the Cost-Share Reimbursement for the City of Jamestown Emergency 96-inch CMP Replacement – Preconstruction between the State of North Dakota, State Water Commission and the City of Jamestown and authorize the Mayor to sign the agreement.
+Seconded by Council Member Kamlitz.
+Roll Call No. 1: 4 ayes, 0 nays, 1 absent.
 Carried.
-Council Member Buchanan moved a resolution to request quotes for the Biosolid Field Tank and Injector for the Sewer Department.
+Council Member Kamlitz moved to adjourn at 1:04 p.m.
 Seconded by Council Member Steele.
-Roll Call No. 2: 5 ayes, 0 nays, 0 absent.
-Carried.
-Council Member Kamlitz moved to adjourn at 4:03 p.m.
-Seconded by Council Member Schloegel.
 Unanimous aye vote.
 Carried.
-APPROVED: DWAINE HEINRICH, Mayor ATTEST: SARAH HELLEKSON, City Administrator (July 8, 2023) 238979
+APPROVED: DWAINE HEINRICH, Mayor ATTEST: SARAH HELLEKSON, City Administrator (July 26, 2023) 243518